Skip to main content

 Policy framework

-At this point, in Croatia there is no national strategy that has as its sole objective the development of the social and civic competences of Croatian youth.
+At present, in Croatia, there is no national strategy solely dedicated to the development of the social and civic competences of Croatian youth.

-In 2010, with the adoption of the National Curriculum Framework citizenship, education was defined as a separate area, it created preconditions for the development of a new citizenship education curriculum.
-In this process, a Curriculum for Citizenship Education was developed, and the former Ministry of Science, Education and Sports endorsed its experimental implementation in the year 2012.
-The development of students’ citizenship competences was foreseen by the curriculum via six structural dimensions: human rights, political, social, (inter)cultural, environmental and economic.
+In 2010, with the adoption of the National Curriculum Framework, citizenship education was desingated as a distinct domain, laying the ground for the development of a new curriculum in citizenship education.
+During this process, the Curriculum for Citizenship Education was developed, and its experimental implementation was endorsed by the former Ministry of Science, Education and Sports in the year 2012.
+The Curriculum envisaged the development of students’ citizenship competences through six structural dimensions: human rights, political, social, (inter)cultural, environmental, and economic.

-After the pilot version of the curriculum, despite positive evaluation, an interdisciplinary and cross-curricular model which diverged from the tested one was introduced in schools.
-The programme included none of the student and teacher suggestions from the previous experimental implementation phase, nor did it offer any new content connected to human rights, intercultural education or citizenship participation (Kekez-Kostro, Horvat, Salaj, 2017: 24).
-A new Curriculum for the Cross-Curricular topic Civic education for primary and secondary schools in the Republic of Croatia is valid since 2019.
+Despite the positive evaluation of the pilot version of the Curriculum, a new interdisciplinary and cross-curricular model, diverging from the tested one, was introduced in schools.
+The programme did not incorporate none of the students and teachers suggestions from the previous experimental implementation phase, nor did it introduce any new content related to human rights, intercultural education, or citizenship participation (Kekez-Kostro, Horvat, Salaj, 2017: 24).
+A new Curriculum for the cross-curricular Topic Civic Education for primary and secondary schools in the Republic of Croatia is valid since 2019.

 Formal learning

-For the past two decades Croatia has witnessed a public debate on the need of the introduction of civic education in schools.
-However, despite clearly articulated needs and a degree of political consensus, the integration of this content has been at best sporadic and dependant on the motivation and good will of individual teachers and schools.
+For the past two decades, Croatia has witnessed a public debate on the need for the introduction of civic education in schools.
+However, despite clearly articulated needs and a degree of political consensus, the integration of this content has been dependant on the motivation of individual schools.

-Since 2014 in Croatia there is the Programme of Cross-curricular and Interdisciplinary Contents of Citizenship Education for Elementary and Secondary Schools.
-With the adoption of the Cross-curricular and Interdisciplinary Civic and Citizenship Education Programme ‘civic and citizenship education is introduced cross-curricular so that education can contribute to the full development of civic competency in students.
-In doing so, it acknowledges the fact that all school subjects are directly connected with the general right to education and all other special rights which are guaranteed to every child, and require the development of specific skills and values that more or less contribute to the realization of civic and citizenship education.
+Since 2014, Croatia has the Programme of Cross-curricular and Interdisciplinary Contents of Citizenship Education for Elementary and Secondary Schools.
+With the adoption of the Cross-curricular and Interdisciplinary Civic and Citizenship Education Programme, civic and citizenship education is introduced cross-curricularly, aiming to contribute to the full development of civic competency in students.
+In doing so, it acknowledges the fact that all school subjects are directly connected with the general right to education and all other special rights guaranteed to every child.
+This requires the development of specific skills and values that, to varying degrees, contribute to the realisation of civic and citizenship education.

-Several local and regional governments have autonomously introduced and are implementing citizenship education as an elective subject in schools (Rijeka, Osijek, Sisak).
+Several local and regional governments (Rijeka, Osijek, and Sisak) have autonomously introduced and are implementing citizenship education as an elective subject in schools.

 Non-formal and informal learning

-There are number of civil society organizations conducting various education programmes intended for increasing youth participation.
-Civil society organizations therefore provide educational activities, produce different didactic material and offer a platform for civic engagement practice.
-There are several structured programmes aimed towards young people covering a different perspective of the youth participation field.
+There are a number of civil society organisations conducting various education programmes intended for increasing youth participation.
+Civil society organisations therefore, provide educational activities, produce various didactic materials, and offer a platform for civic engagement practice.
+There are several structured programmes aimed at young people, covering different perspectives within the field of youth participation.

-Apart from Youth Studies, there are different trainings by the GOOD Initiative aimed exclusively at civic education as such.
-Even though their trainings do not target only young people, but parents, journalists and teachers too, their scope and content correspond to the idea of this chapter – encasing youth participation throughout education.
+In addition to Youth Studies, the GOOD Initiative offers various trainings exclusively focused on civic education.
+Even though their trainings do not exclusively target young people but also include parents, journalists, and teachers, their scope and content correspond to the idea of this chapter – encasing youth participation throughout education.

 Quality assurance/quality guidelines for non-formal learning

-There are no measures in regard to a reference programme or strategy.
+There are no measures in place regarding a reference programme or strategy.

 Educators' support

-Education and Teacher Training Agency organizes training for teachers in the area of citizenship education, however this is seen as unsatisfactory, according to a study.
+Education and Teacher Training Agency organises training for teachers in the area of citizenship education.

-Numerous civil society organizations are also conduction training for teachers and the most famous coalition of civil society organizations focused on civic education is the GOOD Initiative (GOOD inicijativa).
+Numerous civil society organisations also conduct training for teachers, and the most famous coalition of civil society organisations focused on civic education is the GOOD Initiative.